jaimealbapastor/file-manager/README.md

 # reMarkableProjects

 Automate organisation of reMarkable2 files since these are deleted after 3 months.
 Goals:
 - Checks if new file exists and saves it in the database.
 - If a file already exists, replace it with the newest version.
-- Create a trash with the older versions
+- Create a bin with the older versions

 ## File Format